Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 .. note::

   The Terra and Aer packages both require a compiler to build from source before you can install.
-Ignis, Aqua and the IBM Q provider backend do not require a compiler.
+Ignis, Aqua and the IBM Q Provider backend do not require a compiler.

 Installing elements from source requires the following order of installation to